 Dr. Jain is very active in the area of peer-to-peer education, especially in the disease states of depression, bipolar disorder, anxiety disorders, and ADHD.
 Another strong clinical and educational interest involves differential diagnosis of major psychiatric disorders.
-She is the co-creator and co-presenter of a novel and extremely well-received interactive workshop/program addressing the challenges of dealing with psychiatric comorbidities through the use of psychiatric scales and screeners.
-This program reached a national audience, and according to many attendees changed the way they practice medicine.
+She is the co-creator and co-presenter of a novel and well-received interactive workshop/program addressing the challenges of dealing with psychiatric co-morbidities through the use of psychiatric scales and screeners.
+This program reached a national audience and, according to many attendees, changed the way they practice medicine.
 She has been instrumental in developing several other innovative tools/programs to fill current gaps in this area.
 She is the co-creator and co-presenter featured on an interactive DVD titled "Differentiating Bipolar Depression from Unipolar Depression."
-Recently, Dr. Jain served as the co-host of "Depression in Relationships," a medical education program broadcast in 20 major cities in the United States on several major television networks (NBC, ABC, CBS, and FOX) and the Voice of America national news and talk radio system.
-She is also the senior coauthor of two very well-received books that were written for clients: Unleashed: Transforming My Battle With Depression and Unleashed: 12-Weeks to Total Mental Fitness, both directed toward the needs of patients struggling with mental health issues.
+Recently, Dr. Jain served as the co-host of "Depression in Relationships," a medical education program broadcast in 20 major cities in the United States on several major television networks (NBC, ABC, CBS, and Fox) and the Voice of America national news and talk radio system.
+She is also the senior coauthor of two well-received books that were written for clients: Unleashed: Transforming My Battle With Depression and Unleashed: 12 Weeks to Total Mental Fitness, both directed toward the needs of patients struggling with mental health issues.

 She obtained her master's degree from the University of Houston-Clear Lake and a doctoral degree from Southern California University for Professional Studies.
 She demonstrated her professional versatility by obtaining an MBA from Texas Woman’s University.
 She is a licensed professional counselor and a clinical member of the American Association for Marriage and Family Therapy.
 She has extensive clinical training in multiple sites, covering the gamut of childhood, adolescent, and adult experiences in the private and the public sectors.
 She was selected for a postgraduate clinical fellowship at the University of Texas Medical Branch, Galveston, Texas, where she trained in the Division of Child and Adolescent Psychiatry.

-Dr. Lynn Marie Morski is the president of the Psychedelic Medicine Association, host of the Plant Medicine Podcast, the founder of Plant Medicine.org, and the medical director for Way of Leaf.com.
+Dr. Lynn Marie Morski is the president of the Psychedelic Medicine Association, host of the Psychedelic Medicine Podcast, and the medical director for Maya.

 Dr. Morski received her medical degree from Saint Louis University School of Medicine, did her family medicine residency at Mayo Clinic, and completed a sports medicine fellowship at the University of Arizona.
 She received her law degree from Thomas Jefferson School of Law and is a member of the California Bar.

-In furtherance of this mission, she started the Plant Medicine Podcast and Plant Medicine.org in 2019, and she and her team founded the Psychedelic Medicine Association in 2020 to formally educate healthcare professionals on psychedelic medicines.
+In furtherance of this mission, she started the Psychedelic Medicine Podcast in 2019, and she and her team founded the Psychedelic Medicine Association in 2020 to formally educate healthcare professionals on psychedelic medicines.